 - (2) The Management Board shall be authorised, with regard to the acquisition of no-par value bearer or registered shares of the company in accordance with resolution item 1, to exclude the shareholders' proportionate selling rights that may accompany such an acquisition (reverse exclusion of subscription rights).
-An acquisition with exclusion of the proportionate selling rights (reverse exclusion of subscription rights) is subject to the prior approval of the Supervisory Board. - (3) The authorisation of the Management Board granted at the 18th Annual General Meeting on 24 June 2022 to withdraw own shares shall be cancelled to the extent not utilised and the Management Board shall be authorised to withdraw, with the approval of the Supervisory Board, all or part of the own shares acquired by the company without a further resolution by the General Meeting. - (4) The authorisation of the Management Board granted at the 18th Annual General Meeting on 24 June 2022 to sell own shares shall be cancelled to the extent not utilised and the Management Board shall be authorised, for a period of five years from this resolution, to sell or assign its own shares, with approval by the Supervisory Board, pursuant to Section 65 (1b) AktG in a manner other than on the stock market or through public tender, to the exclusion of the shareholders' buyback rights (subscription rights), and to determine the conditions of sale.
+An acquisition with exclusion of the proportionate selling rights (reverse exclusion of subscription rights) is subject to the prior approval of the Supervisory Board. - (3) The authorisation of the Management Board granted at the 20th Annual General Meeting on 14 June 2024 to withdraw own shares shall be cancelled to the extent not utilised and the Management Board shall be authorised to withdraw, with the approval of the Supervisory Board, all or part of the own shares acquired by the company without a further resolution by the General Meeting. - (4) The authorisation of the Management Board granted at the 20th Annual General Meeting on 14 June 2024 to sell own shares shall be cancelled to the extent not utilised and the Management Board shall be authorised simultaneously, for a period of five years from this resolution, to sell or assign its own shares, with the approval of the Supervisory Board, pursuant to Section 65 (1b) AktG in a manner other than on the stock market or through public tender, to decide on any exclusion of the shareholders' buyback rights (subscription rights), and to determine the conditions of sale.
 This authorisation may be exercised once or several times, in full or in part or in several partial amounts, and in pursuit of one or several purposes by the company, by a subsidiary (Section 189a no. 7 (UGB)) or by third parties acting on behalf of the company.